-Both traditional and sustainable investors gave low scores to "to avoid stocks that are volatile" (15%/1.11 traditional, 23%/1.39 sustainable), while "to avoid downside risk" (40%/1.91, 57%/2.40) was significantly more popular.
-Many models feature mean-variance investors, where downside risk is fully captured in lower expected returns and higher volatility.
-Investors, however, are particularly concerned with underperformance, perhaps because it could cost them their job.
+Both investor types gave low scores to "to avoid stocks that are volatile" (15%/1.11 traditional, 23%/1.39 sustainable), while "to avoid downside risk" (40%/1.91, 57%/2.40) was significantly more popular.
+Many models feature mean-variance investors, where downside risk is fully captured by lower expected returns and higher volatility.
+Investors, however, are particularly concerned with underperformance, perhaps because it could lead to outflows or cost them their job.
 Alternatively, as suggested by prior results, investors may view ES performance as a hygiene factor, consistent with Hoepner et al.'s (2024) result that ES engagement reduces downside risk.

-Marketing considerations - improving the fund's sustainability rating and improving the fund's reputation - do motivate ES incorporation into stock selection for a significant number of sustainable funds (36%/1.83 and 30%/1.69, respectively).
+Marketing considerations - improving the fund's sustainability rating and improving its reputation - motivate ES incorporation for a significant number of sustainable funds (36%/1.83 and 30%/1.69, respectively).
 For traditional investors, these motivations are much less relevant, with average scores below one.

-The least popular responses amongst both investor types were reasons relating to impact on investee companies.
+Impact motivations were least popular among both investor types.
 "To reward companies for improving ES performance / penalize companies for not doing so" and "to affect companies' cost of capital" scored well below 2 even for sustainable investors and below 1 for traditional investors; the latter was the overall lowest-ranked response (13%/1.14).
-This could be because stock selection has a negligible effect on the cost of capital (Berk and van Binsbergen, 2024), or because firms' investment decisions are relatively unresponsive to the cost of capital (Gormsen and Huber, 2023).
-Interviewees highlighted the former concern: they acknowledged that their trading decisions have a very small effect on market prices.
+This could be because stock selection has a negligible effect on the cost of capital (Berk and van Binsbergen, 2025), or because firms' investment decisions are relatively unresponsive to the cost of capital (Gormsen and Huber, 2025).
+Interviewees highlighted the former concern: that their trading has a very small effect on market prices.